 After majoring in English and teaching in one of the first two Women's Studies programs in the U.S., I began to explore another major interest, health, by obtaining a degree as an RN.
 I was employed at Children's Hospital Oakland as an RN and FNP for 20 years, primarily in Hematology and Oncology.
 Beginning in the early years of the AIDS epidemic, I assisted in the direction of a novel co-facilitated clinic with Children's and Highland hospitals for HIV+ mothers and their babies.
-Searching for increased autonomy and education in diagnosis and treatment, I obtained by MSN and national certification as a Family Nurse Practitioner at Sonoma State University.
+Searching for increased autonomy and education in diagnosis and treatment, I achieved my MSN and national certification as a Family Nurse Practitioner through Sonoma State University.
 Witnessing the overwhelming impact of the psyche and self on coping with living with chronic and life-threatening illness, and seeking advanced knowledge of psychotherapeutic technique and psychoneuroendocrinology, I became licensed as a Psychiatric Nurse Practitioner and Clinical Nurse Specialist in Mental Health through the University of California in San Francisco (UCSF).
 In 2006, I became faculty at Samuel Merritt University, teaching Pediatric and Mental Health Nursing, and founded a private psychotherapy practice with a focus on children and families, particularly those affected by chronic and/or life threatening illness.
 I mentor students' professional development via a number of avenues outside of the classroom, including an ongoing interest focus group related to mental health services/needs, Albert Schweitzer Grant projects, and supervision of family nurse practitioner students' practicum in a faculty-founded primary care clinic.
 As co-founder of The Spirit Seminars, a series of focused, experiential small- and large-group learning development workshops for pre-licensure nursing students, I provide leadership in education of health providers in tools to provide culturally responsive care with a goal of provision of a high level of care for all and diminishing disparities in services and outcomes.

 The effects on infants, children, adolescents & families of chronic and life threatening illness and trauma.
 The role of the nurse in primary care as consultant, clinician, researcher and expert in the provision of mental health services, including counseling and psychopharmacology.
 The integration of evidence-based cultural responsiveness education in university training programs for health care providers.
 The use of simulation to enhance nursing education in therapeutic communication.
 The history of nurses as leaders in health care innovation.